dp-95/Test-Generation-AND-Stress-Testing/TEST GEN/Readme.md

 **->** This will generate **100** test cases and then check the program against it.

 ### Output:
 By default, The input/output files are generated and stored in the input & output folder respectively.
-The naming convention and directory structure are those required for uploading on hackerrank.com.
+The naming convention and directory structure are those required for uploading on hackerrank.com, which can be changed easily by updating the bash script.